Roos-AID/ModbusRTU-ESP8266-webui/README.md

-# ModbusRTU-webui firmware
+# ModbusRTU-ESP8266-webui firmware

-The features of this ModbusRTU-webui firmware are:
+The features of this ModbusRTU-ESP8266-webui firmware are:
-- Implementing the Modbus RTU protocol on the NodeMCU (8266)
+- Implementing the Modbus RTU protocol on the NodeMCU (ESP8266) to display in webUI and publish to MQTT
-- Initially designed to read Jantitza UMG96RM energy monitor registers and display in webUI
+- Registers and formats to be read can be configured in config file Modbusmap.cfg
+- Register values can be converted by a set factor in the config file for display in Webui (eg. read Wh and display kWh)
+- Dynamic MQ Autoconfigure for homeassistant based on registers defined in Modbusmap.cfg

-- enable telnet listening (for debugging and some commands)
+- Enable telnet listening (for debugging and some commands, enter h for help)
+- Telnet commands are t = toggle relay, l = list Daytime map , d = re-read Daytimemap.cfg, m = Configure MQTT Discovery

 - a REST API (http://<ip>/api/v1/Modbus/Modbusmonitor
 - settings for Hostname, MQTT and NTP in the webUI
 - settings for Modbus baudrate, RTU slave address in the webUI
-- Registers and formats to be read can be configured in config file Modbusmap.cfg
-- Register values can be converted by a set factor in the config file for display in Webui (eg. read Wh and display kWh)
 - Time/day based GPIO setting to enable external relay to allow for day/night energy monitoring/use
-- Telnet commands are s = switch relay (to test function), t = list Daytime map , r = re-read Daytimemap.cfg
+- Initially designed to read Jantitza UMG96RM energy monitor registers and display in webUI

 To do:
-- Dynamic MQ Autoconfigure from the Modbusmap.cfg file
+- Documentation (hardware schematic, configuration and operation)
 - InfluxDB client to do direct logging
 - Update of specific registers through MQTT (low prio)

-Looking for the documentation, go here (work in progress):  TODO

- Version 	 Release notes
+Looking for the documentation, go here (work in progress):  TODO Version 	 Release notes
- 1.6.0 	 Dynamic MQ Autoconfigure from the Modbusmap.cfg file 1.5.0 	 Rename and cleanup, added Relay Allways On switch 1.4.4 	 MQ updates after reading Modbus register 1.4.3 	 MQ Pub/Sub name space repaired
+ 1.6.1	 Dynamic MQ Autoconfigure from the Modbusmap.cfg file 1.6.0	 Implement MQTT Uniqueid setting, additional debug options 1.5.0 	 Rename and cleanup, added Relay Allways On switch 1.4.4 	 MQ updates after reading Modbus register 1.4.3 	 MQ Pub/Sub name space repaired